kevinstu/Portfolio-2021/_data/blog/2021-02-01-mas-financial.md

 ---
 MAS is a Municipal Advisory firm helping that helps cities with public finance.

-I created and designed an animated slideshow that multiple cities use to share their annuals finances.
+I created and designed an animated slideshow that multiple cities use to share their annual finances.